Throw Your Hands Up (L.V. song)

-"Throw Your Hands Up" is a song by American singer L.V., released on October 17, 1995 as the lead single from his debut studio album I Am L.V.
-(1996).
-It features American rapper Treach of Naughty by Nature.
-Produced by Barr 9 Productions, the song contains samples of "Bounce, Rock, Skate, Roll" by Vaughan Mason and Crew and "(Not Just) Knee Deep" by Funkadelic.
+"Throw Your Hands Up" is a song by American singer LV.
+It was released in 1995 as the lead single from his 1996 debut studio album I Am L.V..
+Recording sessions took place at Paramount Studios in Los Angeles.
+Production was handled by Barr Nine members DJ Moe and Jay Supreme, who utilized samples from "Bounce, Rock, Skate, Roll" by Vaughan Mason & Crew.

+The song peaked at number 5 in New Zealand, number 24 on the UK Singles Chart, number 46 in Germany, number 47 in France, and number 63 on the US Billboard Hot 100 charts.